 We test the drinking water quality for many constituents as required by state and federal regulations.
-This report shows the results of our monitoring for the period of January 1 - December 31, 2012.
+This report shows the results of our monitoring for the period of January 1 - December 31, 2013 and may include earlier monitoring data.

 Este informe contiene información muy importante sobre su agua potable.
 Tradúzcalo ó hable con alguien que lo entienda bien.